 Ahh, the mighty Telecaster.
-The famous guitar that catalyzed the electric guitar industry to become what it is today.
+The famous guitar catalyzed the electric guitar industry to become what it is today.
 Without the Telecaster’s original creation years ago, your favorite electric guitar may not have ever existed…

 While other guitar manufacturers had been mass-producing instruments since the early 1900s, the Telecaster was: